Main Departmental Office

 Two options are available:

-Each of these options includes 6 graduate semester hours in audiology.
+Each of these options includes 6 graduate semester hours in speech-language pathology for those majoring in audiology.
+Those with a major in speech-language pathology must take 6 semester hours in audiology.

 A final written comprehensive examination is required of all students who do not write a thesis.
 Those who write a thesis will be examined by the thesis committee about the thesis topic.
-The comprehensive examination will focus upon the various content areas of speech-language pathology, including normal aspects of speech, language and hearing, rather than upon specific courses that may constitute an individual degree plan.
+The comprehensive examination will focus upon the various content areas of audiology or speech and language pathology, including normal aspects of speech, language and hearing, rather than upon specific courses that may constitute an individual degree plan.

 4. Students are expected to make satisfactory progress in clinical practicum throughout their program.
-If a student does not receive a passing grade in any semester, the student will not receive credit for the clinical clock hours.
+If a student does not receive a grade of Pass in any semester, all work for that semester must be repeated.

 5. A student may be removed from a graduate program in this department when failure to make satisfactory progress has been documented.
 Unsatisfactory progress shall be defined as:

-a. a grade of C or below in no more than two courses.
+a. a grade of C or below in two or more academic courses.
 This includes any and every course repeated for a higher grade as well as any course listed as a prerequisite for graduate study,

-b. a grade of NP in two or more enrollments of clinical practicum, SPHS 5060,
+b. a grade of NP in two or more enrollments of clinical practicum, SPHS 4060 or 5060,

-c. a grade of C in an academic course and a grade of NP in clinical practicum, SPHS 5060,
+c. a grade of C in an academic course and a grade of NP in clinical practicum, SPHS 4060 or 5060,

 d. unsatisfactory defense of a thesis, and